Newmood/IITM-notes/TDS/TDS_notes.md

-Mostly links to refer to for each section.
+There is not much of notes, mostly links to refer to for each section.

 ## Contents
 1. [Module 1: Discover the data](#module-1-discover-the-data)